Property Management Plan

 - Property Management Plans must be provided to Finance or its nominee to inform the Whole of Government Leasing Strategy (Leasing Strategy).

-- Property Management Plans must be updated as necessary to address changing business requirements.
+- Property Management Plans must be updated as necessary to address changing business requirements and Government policies.
 This includes machinery of government changes, updating of Corporate Plans, changes or amendments to a lease, new office fit-outs, significant organisational structure or function changes, or New Policy Proposals.
+It also includes responding to new or modified Government policies, such as APS Net Zero by 2030.

 - The Property Management Plan template should be tailored according to the size and complexity of the relevant property portfolio.